cydrickn/octamp-client/README.md

-# SWamp Client
+# Octamp Client
-SWamp Client is an open source client for [WAMP (Web Application Messaging Protocol)](https://wamp-proto.org/), for PHP.
+Octamp Client is an open source client for [WAMP (Web Application Messaging Protocol)](https://wamp-proto.org/), for PHP.

-SWamp Client uses [Open Swoole](https://openswoole.com/docs), is a high-performance network framework based on an event-driven, asynchronous, non-blocking I/O coroutine programming model for PHP.
+Octamp Client uses [Open Swoole](https://openswoole.com/docs), is a high-performance network framework based on an event-driven, asynchronous, non-blocking I/O coroutine programming model for PHP.

-We also design the SWamp Client functions to be identical to [AutobahnJS](https://github.com/crossbario/autobahn-js)
+We also design the Octamp Client functions to be identical to [AutobahnJS](https://github.com/crossbario/autobahn-js)

-The name SWamp is from Swoole + WAMP
+The name Octamp is from Octopus + WAMP

 ## Supported WAMP Features